Gradient-Variation Bound for Online Convex Optimization with Constraints: Algorithm

 \section{Algorithm}

-In this section, we introduce our proposed online primal-dual mirror prox algorithm for the constrained online convex optimization problem, which is illustrated in Algorithm \ref{alg:ompd}.

-At the $t$-th round of this algorithm, we let $Q_k(t)$ be the dual iterates updated based on the $k$-th constraint function $g_k(x)$, for all $k\in [K]$.
-Hereafter, we denote $\Qb(t) = [Q_1(t), \ldots, Q_K(t)]^\top \in \RR^k$ as the vector constructed by the values of all $Q_k(t)$.
-Intuitively, $\Qb(t)$ can be viewed as a Lagrange multiplier vector where each entry's value is guaranteed to be non-negative by induction with initializing $Q_k(0) = 0$.
+We introduce the proposed online primal-dual mirror-prox algorithm in Algorithm \ref{alg:ompd}.
+At the $t$-th round, we let $Q_k(t)$ be the dual iterate updated based on the $k$-th constraint function $g_k(x)$, $k\in [K]$.
+The dual iterate is updated as

+We denote $\Qb(t) = [Q_1(t), \ldots, Q_K(t)]^\top \in \RR^K$ as a dual variable vector, which can be viewed as a Lagrange multiplier vector whose entries are guaranteed to be non-negative by induction since $Q_k(0) = 0$ by initialization.
 From another perspective, $\Qb(t)$ is a virtual queue for backlogging constraint violations.
-Similar ideas of employing the virtual queue are adopted in several recent works \citep{yu2017simple,yu2017online,wei2019online,yu2020low}.

-The primal iterate $\xb_t$ is the decision at each round by the decision maker.
-To obtain the decision iterate, we propose a new online mirror-prox-type update: \textbf{(1)} Incorporating the dual iterates $Q_k(t)$ and the gradient of constraints $\nabla g_k(\xb_{t-1})$, Line \ref{line:primal} runs a mirror descent step based on the last decision $\xb_{t-1}$ and an intermediate iterate $\tilde{\xb}_t$ generated in the last round. \textbf{(2)} After observing a new loss function $f^t$, Line \ref{line:intermediate} further generates an intermediate iterate $\tilde{\xb}_{t+1}$ for the next round.
-Technically, our proposed updating step can yield a lower regret without sacrificing the constraint violation bound, as shown in the following sections.
+The primal iterate $\xb_t$ is the decision made at each round by the decision maker.
+To obtain this iterate, we use an online mirror-prox-type updating rule with the constraint functions: \begin{itemize}

+\item[1.]
+Incorporating the dual iterates $Q_k(t)$ and the gradient of constraints $\nabla g_k(\xb_{t-1})$, Line 4 runs a mirror descent step based on the last decision $\xb_{t-1}$ and an intermediate iterate $\tilde{\xb}_t$ generated in the last round, which is

+\item[2.]
+After observing a new loss function $f^t$, Line 7 generates an intermediate iterate $\tilde{\xb}_{t+1}$ for the next round, which is